lorenzo-stoakes/linux-vm-notes/page-table-funcs.md

 * [pgd_free()](#pgd_free) - Frees the specified [struct mm_struct][mm_struct]'s
   specified PGD page.
-* [pud_alloc()](#pud_alloc) - If necessary, allocates a new PUD page for the specified address and returns pointer to address's PUD entry.
+* [pud_alloc()](#pud_alloc) - If necessary, allocates a new PUD page for the specified address and returns a pointer to its PUD entry.
 * [pud_free()](#pud_free) - Frees the specified PUD page.

 ### Retrieving Page Table Entry Indexes